 I am a songwriter, poet, and a translator of songs from Russian.
-I’ll share some of the best song lyrics from songs I’ve written and songs I’ve translated from Russian poets and songwriters.
+In this post, I share some of the best song lyrics from the most popular songs ever, songs I’ve written, songs with world-class poetry, and songs I’ve translated from Russian poets and songwriters.

 Picture caressing a woman’s back so gently that it’s almost like painting something beautiful along her back, and not something simply beautiful but Sistine Chapels.
 As a writer, I am happiest with how this line came out more than any other line I’ve written.
 There is a perfect amount of metaphor, imagination, and sweetness packed into just a few words.